loda-lang/loda-programs/programs/README.md

 * [A267182](oeis/A267182.asm): Row 2 of the square array in A267181.
 * [A267185](oeis/A267185.asm): Column 2 of the square array in A267181.
 * [A267317](oeis/A267317.asm): a(n) = final digit of 2^n-1.
+* [A267352](oeis/A267352.asm): Number of ON (black) cells in the n-th iteration of the "Rule 123" elementary cellular automaton starting with a single ON (black) cell.
 * [A267354](oeis/A267354.asm): Number of OFF (white) cells in the n-th iteration of the "Rule 123" elementary cellular automaton starting with a single ON (black) cell.
 * [A267370](oeis/A267370.asm): Partial sums of A140091.
 * [A267458](oeis/A267458.asm): Number of ON (black) cells in the n-th iteration of the "Rule 133" elementary cellular automaton starting with a single ON (black) cell.